cs3157-borowski/guides/vscode_docker.md

 # Setting up Docker with VS Code

 This guide will walk you through editing your code in Visual Studio Code (VS Code) while running and compiling it inside your Docker container.
+Note: This will **NOT** work on the `BSB` server due to the intensive computing resources VS Code requires.

 ## Prerequisites